Home > Introduction to Hub

 - You can see the widget name at the top of the screen.

-- Clicking on Actions will bring up a dropdown menu with some important features.
-The visitor can both upload and request files from the visitor, as well as ban the visitor.
-The agent can request vulnerable data such as credit card information using the Secure Date Transfer.
-Lastly, the agent can end the chat.
+- Clicking on Actions will bring up a menu with some important features.
+The agent can both upload and request files from the visitor, as well as ban the visitor.
+The agent can request vulnerable data such as credit card information using the Secure Data Transfer.
+Lastly, the agent can end the chat and opt to copy the transcript as plain text if required for recording purposes.

 - Click on Shortcuts to find a list of all available Shortcuts that you can utilize to be a quicker chat agent.